Last updated February 26, 2019

 This list is part of the larger Entrepreneur Tool Set: Over 800 Curated Tools for Entrepreneurs

-Design Wizard is a web-based photo editor but to stop there would be to do it a disservice.
+Design Wizard is a web-based photo and video editor but to stop there would be to do it a disservice.
 With this app, you’re able to make simple changes to your images and add layered elements such as logos, shapes, and custom graphics.
 They have a library of over one million images you can use for any project and templates that make it easy to get the perfect social media image.

 I find myself using Pixlr more and more often for quick jobs that are too involved for Canva, but don’t require the functionality of Photoshop.
 With this free tool, you can add layers, transparency, make design elements, and a whole lot of other things.
 A neat feature is being able to save to their database once you create an account and access them through Pixlr phone app.